rweather/interprogram/doc/ref-control-flow1.md

 In the previous example, the array was traversed from the last element to the first.
 In this example, the array is traversed from the first element to the last.

+See [Structured programming](ref-control-flow2.md) for more control flow statements.

 ## Conditions